 4. Iteration is extremely fast as indexing sequential elements is a strength of modern processors.

-Tree-based designs have better big-O notation but that ignores the realities of today’s software and hardware.
+Traditional tree-based designs have better big-O notation but that ignores the realities of today’s software and hardware.

 Each sorted container has a function named _check for verifying consistency.
 This function details the data-type invariants.